Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 On the other hand, if you statically link you need to provide information to enable users to relink the software, this might for instance be the object files of your work.
 [2] Statically linking can easier be seen as "based on the library" and it could therefore be safer to dynamically link when possible (or relicense under LGPL) [3].

+Comment; Instead of licensing your work under the LGPL, it is also technically possible to license under the GPL while explicitly allowing linking (i.e. a _GPL linking exception_) [4].
+An example of this is the so called _Classpath exception_, as used in the GNU Classpath Java library [5].
+However, by choosing GPL with the Classpath exception in favor of LGPL, you are foregoing the few requirements (described just above) that other works linking against your work have.

 [1] - https://copyleft.org/guide/comprehensive-gpl-guidech11.html